joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/100000010152758/texas-storms-hail.html

 **Shackles finally off, Wild GM Bill Guerin knows it's time to deliver a contender**\
-`Guerin has new flexibility and sounds ready to use it: "I don’t want to sit on my hands at all.
-And I’m kind of tired of doing that."`\
+`Guerin has new flexibility and sounds ready to use it: "I don't want to sit on my hands at all.
+And I'm kind of tired of doing that."`\
 https://nytimes.com/athletic/6337804/2025/05/06/wild-bill-guerin-critical-offseason/

 **Wednesday Briefing: The Conclave Begins**\